A survey, review, and future trends of skin lesion segmentation and classification: Training and Evaluation

-A close inspection and observation of the literature expose that accuracy, sensitivity, specificity, dice similarity coefficient, and Jaccard index are the most-5 frequently used metrics for the SLS evaluation respectively employed in $61.99\,\%$, $57.92\,\%$, $49.32\,\%$, $48.42\,\%$, and $49.32\,\%$ articles.
-Therefore, they can be treated as the \textit{first-tier} SLS evaluation metrics.
-In contrast, accuracy, sensitivity, precision, specificity, and AUC are the most-5 regularly applied metrics for the SLC evaluation respectively practiced in $61.11\,\%$, $50.69\,\%$, $27.78\,\%$, $38.89\,\%$, and $27.08\,\%$ articles, leading to the \textit{first-tier} SLC evaluation metrics.
-The other metrics, rather than the top-5 in both SLS and SLC tasks, are negligibly employed in the last decade's literature.
-Therefore, we have omitted to assign them to a \textit{second-tier}; instead, we have considered them as the \textit{third-tier} metrics (less significant).
-Again, although dice similarity coefficient and Jaccard index are massively practiced in SLS evaluation, they are negligibly employed for SLC evaluation.
-Some metrics like accuracy, sensitivity, specificity, precision, F1-score, balance accuracy, false-positive, and false-negative rates are almost similarly employed for the SLS and SLC evaluation.
-Moreover, although many articles practice accuracy as SLS and SLC metrics, they do not consider the class imbalance measurement.
-If there are considerable samples in one particular class, the trained models tend to learn that class more correctly, increasing the false-positive or false-negative rates.
-The conventional metrics dispense very high values if there is no penalization of class imbalance, which is accounted for in some metrics, for instance, ROC and AUC estimation \citep{hasan2021drnet, hasan2020dsnet, hasan2021dermo, hasan2021dermoexpert}.
-Nevertheless, barely $3.17\,\%$ for SLS and $27.08\,\%$ for SLC articles acknowledge this issue by determining the AUC values for their assessment.
-Expectedly, these conversations and Fig.~\ref{fig:SLC_SLS_Eval} will, in turn, be forthcoming advice for the beginner to expert level researchers to determine the appropriate evaluation metrics for the SLA task(s).
+\MKH{Accuracy, sensitivity, specificity, dice similarity coefficient, and Jaccard index are observed to be the 5 most frequently used metrics, being employed in $54.2\,\%$, $44.7\,\%$, $39.0\,\%$, $41.9\,\%$, and $39.6\,\%$ of the total articles.
+Therefore, they can be treated as the \textbf{\textit{High-frequency}} SLS evaluation metrics.
+In contrast, accuracy, sensitivity, precision, specificity, and AUC are the most-5 regularly applied metrics for the SLC evaluation respectively practiced in $58.0\,\%$, $47.5\,\%$, $30.7\,\%$, $32.8\,\%$, and $25.6\,\%$ articles, leading to the \textbf{\textit{High-frequency}} SLC evaluation metrics.
+The other metrics are much less frequently used than the top 5 in both SLS and SLC tasks.
+Thus, we have considered them as the \textbf{\textit{Low-frequency}} metrics rather than \textbf{\textit{Medium-frequency}}.} Again, although the dice similarity coefficient and Jaccard index are frequently used in SLS evaluation, they are only sometimes employed for SLC evaluation.
+Some metrics like accuracy, sensitivity, specificity, precision, F1-score, balance accuracy, and false-positive and false-negative rates are employed for the SLS and SLC evaluations in approximately the same number of articles.
+Moreover, although many articles applied accuracy as measured by the SLS and SLC metrics, they need to consider the class imbalance measurement.
+If there are many more samples in one particular class than others, the trained models tend to learn that class more accurately at the expense of accuracy for other classes, leading to a general increase in false false-positive or false-negative rates.
+If there is no penalty for class imbalance, conventional metrics like accuracy can still have high values despite a poorly performing model.
+Some metrics, such as ROC and AUC estimation \citep{hasan2020dsnet, hasan2021dermo, hasan2021dermoexpert, al2018skin}, however, address this imbalance.
+Nevertheless, the barely $3.4\,\%$ for SLS and $25.6\,\%$ for SLC articles acknowledged this issue by determining the AUC values for their assessments.